Yedomon/plastomics101/README.md

 IR contraction
-DNA barcoding
-good topology with respect to old data sets ka ks however ndh gene is stable but divergent gene
+DNA barcoding with example of the well known application good topology with respect to old data sets ka ks however ndh gene is stable but divergent gene

-rna editing sites phenotyic plasticity, genetic diversity, speciation
+rna editing sites phenotyic plasticity, genetic diversity, speciation force driver of phenotypic plasticucity
 ### Interspecific hybridization might drives speciation in Sesamum genus through chromosome number change

 hybridization event is widely frequent in Planta lresulting in the occurence of multiple species()